Update on publication status

 All vaccines and medicines have some side effects.
 These side effects need to be continuously balanced against the expected benefits in preventing illness.

-The expected benefits of the vaccines in preventing COVID-19 and serious complications associated with COVID-19 far outweigh any currently known side effects.
-As with all vaccines and medicines, the safety of COVID-19 vaccines is continuously monitored and benefits and possible risks remain under review.
+The benefits of the vaccines in preventing COVID-19 and serious complications associated with COVID-19 far outweigh any currently known side effects.
+Whilst this is the final regular publication of the Summary of Yellow Card reporting, the safety of COVID-19 vaccines will be continuously monitored, and benefits and possible risks remain under review, as with all vaccines and medicines

 We take every report of a suspected ADR seriously and encourage everyone to report through the Yellow Card scheme.

-The attached Vaccine Analysis Prints contain a complete listing of all suspected adverse reactions that have been reported to the MHRA via the Yellow Card scheme for the Pfizer/BioNTech vaccine, COVID-19 Vaccine AstraZeneca, COVID-19 Vaccine Moderna and where the brand of the vaccine was not specified.
+The Yellow Card website displays information on all suspected adverse reactions that have been reported to the MHRA via the Yellow Card scheme for each of the COVID-19 vaccines.
 This includes all reports received from healthcare professionals, members of the public, and pharmaceutical companies.

 This information does not represent an overview of the potential side effects associated with the vaccines.
-A list of the recognised adverse effects of COVID-19 vaccines is provided in the information for healthcare professionals and the recipient information.
-These can also be found on the Coronavirus Yellow Card reporting site.
-Conclusions on the safety and risks of the vaccines cannot be made on the data shown in the Profile alone.
+A list of the recognised adverse effects of COVID-19 vaccines is provided in the information for healthcare professionals and the recipient information which can be found on the Coronavirus Yellow Card reporting site.
+Conclusions on the safety and risks of the vaccines cannot be made on the data shown on our website alone.

-When viewing the vaccine analysis profile you should remember that:
+When viewing the reports you should remember that:

 - Reporters are asked to submit Yellow Card reports even if they only have a suspicion that the medicine or vaccine may have caused the adverse reaction.
-The existence of an adverse reaction report in the profile does not necessarily mean that the vaccine has caused the suspected reaction.
+The existence of an adverse reaction report on our database does not necessarily mean that the vaccine has caused the suspected reaction.